SrainApp/srain/doc/start.rst

     - If the port is a TLS port, make sure that the option "Use secure connection" is checked.
-    - If the server's certificate is untrusted and you insist on continuing, check the option "Not verify certificate".
-Then, click the "connect" button.
+    - If the server's certificate is untrusted and you insist on continuing, check the option "Do not verify certificate".

-Then click the "connect" button:
+Then click the "Connect" button:

 .. figure:: _static/srain-connect-custom-server.png

-Using command
+Using Command
 ~~~~~~~~~~~~~

 Refer to :ref:`commands-server` and :ref:`commands-connect`.